This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 If GE seeds are accidentally planted in an organic system, is a 36-month transition required?
 (313.2)

-**Yes.
-GE seeds are prohibited materials (see definition 3.63) and products of a prohibited technique (1.4), therefore fields contaminated with products of genetic engineering require a 36-month transition to return to organic status.
-Any plants that have sprouted from these GE seeds have to be destroyed prior to seed set as soon as the accidental planting is noted.
-The 36-month transition, in this circumstance, will be calculated from the point in time at which the GE plants have been destroyed (e.g., tilled, mowed).
+Yes.
+GE seeds are prohibited (Clause 1.4); therefore, fields contaminated with GE seeds require a 36-month transition to return to organic status.
+Any GE plants that have sprouted must be destroyed as soon as the accidental planting is noted.
+The 36-month transition, in this circumstance, will be calculated from the point in time at which the GE plants have been terminated (e.g., tilled, ploughed) as per Clause 5.1.1.

 Equipment – Lubricants #